canonical/lxd/specs/rest-api.md

 Return value (if trusted):

     {
-        'auth': "trusted"      ,                        # Authentication state, one of "guest", "untrusted" or "trusted" 'api_compat': 0,                                # Used to determine API functionality 'config': [{'key': "trust-password",            # Host configuration
+        'auth': "trusted",                              # Authentication state, one of "guest", "untrusted" or "trusted" 'api_compat': 0,                                # Used to determine API functionality 'config': {"trust-password": True},             # Host configuration
-                    'value': True}],                    # In the case of passwords, their value is returned as True if set 'environment': {'kernel_version': "3.16",       # Various information about the host (OS, kernel, ...)
+        'environment': {'kernel_version': "3.16",       # Various information about the host (OS, kernel, ...)
                         'lxc_version': "1.0.6",
                         'driver': "lxc",